Chapter 40: Enter, Stranger

 "Hold on," said Harry, trying to get his bearings back.
 "What just happened?"

-"Never mind," answered Bakura vaguely, shaking his head as though he used spells to break into well-guarded wizarding banks everyday and they were too simple to be very relevant.
+"Never mind," answered Bakura vaguely, shaking his head as though he used spells to break into well-guarded wizarding banks every day.
 "We are in now, aren't we?"

 Harry frowned and, struggling with himself, decided to let it go.
 For now.
 He had learned over time that, like Dumbledore, people inclined to be mysterious about things rather than just explain them would only explain when they felt like it.
 Instead, Harry looked over at Hermione.
 "Did you bring them?" he asked.